marvinboral/PEMS_README/README.md

 - `InstructorReport.css`: Styles for the InstructorReport page.
 - `LoginPage.css`: Styles for the LoginPage.
 - `StudentDashboard.css`: Styles for the StudentDashboard page.

+## Main Files

+This directory contains the main files of PEMS.

+- `App.js`: This is the main JavaScript file that holds the base component of the React app.
+- `AppRoutes.js`: This file defines routes to various pages/views within the app.
+- `custom.css`: This is a custom stylesheet for additional styles.
+- `index.js`: This is the entry point JavaScript file for the React app, where ReactDOM renders the App component.
+- `setupProxy.js`: This is a configuration file to set up a proxy to the backend API server

 ## 🔧 Running the tests <a name = "tests"></a>
 Explain how to run the automated tests for this system.